sletz/eurorack-blocks/documentation/faust/mapping.md

 You can now build again the project, and you will see that the warning for the phaser speed has disappeared.
 Those warnings are handy, because you get to see what is mapped or not.

 But wait!
-In our first example, we didn't use any of this FAUST address binding.
+In our first example, {doc}`/faust/first`, we didn't use any of this FAUST address binding.
-How could it work?
+How could this possibly work?

-This is the "syntactic sugar" we were talking about in the previous chapter: when you don't declare a binding, Eurorack-blocks will synthetize it for you.
+This is the "syntactic sugar" we were talking about in the previous chapter: when you don't declare a binding, Eurorack-blocks will synthetize one for you.
-It created implicitely a line like the following, which happens to match the FAUST generated `freq` primitive address.
+It created implicitely a line like the following, which happens to match the FAUST generated `freq` primitive address, as long as the label is local to the FAUST dsp file.

 ```{code-block} erbui
 ---